Active control of the peak value of the Hanbury Brown-Twiss effect using coherent light by lensless holographic projection: Experimental verification

-Except for increasing the degree $\mathscr{D}^{(2)}$ of second-order coherence function of target pattern, there are two options that can enhance the ${g^{(2)}(0)}$ peak value of projection pattern according to Eq.~(\ref{EQ03}).
-One is increasing the coherence length of the target pattern, and the other is improving NA of projection system.
-It is widely known that the coherence length of speckle is inversely proportional to the size of chaotic source~\cite{Goodman2007Speckle}.
-By altering the size of chaotic source, a series of target chaotic speckle patterns can be obtained by the H-F principle.
-Maintaining the CGH's size $D_{\rm{CGH}}$ = 4 mm, holographic projection patterns corresponding those target patterns are acquired (no displayed here only estimated the $g^{(2)}(0)$ peak value by Eq.~(\ref{EQ04})).
-Figures~\ref{03FunctionByThermal}(a), \ref{03FunctionByThermal}(b) and \ref{03FunctionByThermal}(c) shows the relationships between the ${g^{(2)}(0)}$ peak value and the size $D_{\rm{chaotic}}$ of chaotic source for the cases $\kappa$ = 0.5, 1, and 2, respectively.
-The blue solid circles are the average peak value $\overline{g^{(2)}(0)}$ according to 1,000 projection sequences for single target pattern.
-The red hollow circles are the peak value $g^{(2)}(0)$ for the intensity average of these 1,000 frames projection results.
-One notes that a larger size $D_{\rm{chaotic}}$ of chaotic source yield smaller coherence length leading to the fading of ${g^{(2)}(0)}$ peak value.
-Similarly, figures~\ref{03FunctionByThermal}(d), \ref{03FunctionByThermal}(e) and \ref{03FunctionByThermal}(f) shows the relationships between the ${g^{(2)}(0)}$ peak value and the CGH's size $D_{\rm{CGH}}$ for the cases $\kappa$ = 0.5, 1, and 2, respectively.
-Here, the size $D_{\rm{chaotic}}$ of chaotic source generating the target speckle pattern is 1 mm.
-As is well known that a fixed diffraction distance between the plane of CGH and the projection plane in the phase-only Fourier holography, a larger size of $D_{\rm{CGH}}$ corresponds to a larger NA~\cite{goodman2005introductionholography} leading to a bigger the bunching peak value ${g^{(2)}(0)}$.
-In Fig.\ref{03FunctionByThermal}, the red solid curves are the theoretical linear fits by using Eq.~(\ref{EQ03}).
-What's more, compared with those peak values originated from the intensity averaging by multi-frame projections, the single-frame holographic projection always shows a stronger ${g^{(2)}(0)}$ peak value.
+Besides increasing the degree of second-order coherence function $g^{(2)}_{\text{T}|\kappa}(0)$ of the target pattern, equation ~(\ref{EQ03}) indicates two other methods to enhance $g_{\text{P}}^{(2)}(0)$: increasing the coherence length of the target pattern and improving the numerical aperture of the projection system.
+It is well known that the coherence length of speckle is inversely proportional to the size of chaotic source~\cite{Goodman2007Speckle}.
+By varying the size of the chaotic source in numerical simulation, a series of target patterns exhibiting Rayleigh speckle can be generated based on the HF principle.
+With the CGH size maintained at $D_{\rm{CGH}}$ = 4 mm, the corresponding holographic projection patterns were obtained (these are not displayed here; only the $g_{\text{P}}^{(2)}(0)$ estimated by using Eq.~(\ref{EQ04}) are presented).
+Figures~\ref{03FunctionByThermal}(a), \ref{03FunctionByThermal}(b), and \ref{03FunctionByThermal}(c) show the relationships between $g_{\text{P}}^{(2)}(0)$ and the chaotic source size $D_{\rm{chaotic}}$ for $\kappa$ = 0.5, 1, and 2, respectively.
+The blue solid circles represent the average peak value $\overline{g_{\text{P}}^{(2)}(0)}$ calculated from 1,000 projection sequences for a single target pattern with error bars (standard deviation) depicted as short blue line segments.
+The red hollow circles denote the $g_{\text{P}}^{(2)}(0)$ derived from the intensity average of these 1,000 projection results.
+The red solid curves represent the theoretical fits obtained by using Eq.~(\ref{EQ03}).
+Notably, a larger $D_{\rm{chaotic}}$ yields a shorter coherence length, leading to a decrease in $g_{\text{P}}^{(2)}(0)$.